OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 13](images/Slide13.png)

 _Slide 13_<br />
 This is the next screen.
 You just want to click on those cool, big buttons, don’t you?
 Well, they are not buttons.
 Sorry.
 Stay strong.
-Between the partial submission shaming and feeling like a fool for clicking on buttons that are not buttons, you may be ready to give.
+Between the partial submission shaming and feeling like a fool for clicking on buttons that are not buttons, you may be ready to give up.
 Don’t worry, it gets harder!
 Click next.

 ---

 ![Slide 14](images/Slide14.png)

 _Slide 14_<br />
 Ah, here is why you created that Word file.
 If it is not already open, open it and get ready to copy/paste.
-Most of the page are entry forms.
+Most widgets on this page are text entry forms.
 The bottom one is a pull-down menu that will let you select more than one thing.
 You may see ugly red highlighting if you have filled in an entry form with too few or too many characters.
 When everything is filled in and okay, click next.

 ---